Oregon State Hospital: 2009–present: Reconstruction

 Amidst the public and federal criticisms against the hospital, the board and trustees put forth a $458 million plan approved by the Oregon Legislative Assembly in 2007, which called for the construction of a replacement hospital in Salem with as many as 620 beds, as well as a 360-bed facility in Junction City.
 Portions of the dilapidated, 125-year-old main Kirkbride building were torn down and replaced beginning in September 2008.
 The same year, the entire hospital campus was listed on the National Register of Historic Places.
 Construction of the new Salem facility began in 2009, and was completed around 2011; with the Junction City facility being completed in 2013.
 Salem mayor Janet Taylor has called for the number of beds to be reduced to 320 or fewer, and another hospital facility to be built in or near Portland.

 During a 2008 excavation, artifacts from a frontier homestead were uncovered on the grounds of the Oregon State Hospital campus.
 Recovered items included earthen dishes, glass windows, a canning jar and a lamp chimney.
 Further excavation will be required to determine if the artifacts are connected to the 1852 homestead of Morgan L. "Lute" Savage.
 Construction on the new hospital was completed in 2012, with capacity increased to 620 beds.
 The hospital also created room for the Museum of Mental Health.
 The museum is located in the Kirkbride Building but it is operated by a non-profit organization that is separate from the hospital administration.
 It includes history about many of the discontinued practices that are no longer considered proper treatment for mental illnesses as well as updates on current practices.

 In September 2022, the hospital settled a lawsuit with disability rights advocates addressing overcrowding at the new hospital, resulting in a federal injunction against new admissions when the hospital is overcrowded.
 Simultaneously, a state court held the hospital in contempt for failing to admit patients referred to the hospital by state courts.
 Funding for the lawsuit and settlement, however, came from nonprofits via the Oregon Health Authority which also oversees the State Hospital, so it appears the State of Oregon is suing itself to force policy changes via the federal courts resisted by local district attorneys.
-Also in 2022, a "contract employee" at the hospital was found abusing an inmate - punching the inmate several times in the head; however, a training document obtained by The Lund Report hinted the contract employee may have been an inexperienced member of the Oregon National Guard mobilized to assist in hospital operations due to continued overcrowding.
+Also in 2022, a "contract employee" at the hospital was found abusing a patient - punching the patient several times in the head; however, a training document obtained by The Lund Report hinted the contract employee may have been an inexperienced member of the Oregon National Guard mobilized to assist in hospital operations due to continued overcrowding.